Oligopoly Pricing Models

 Collusion is often difficult to detect, because it is often based on tacit or covert agreements that are made during social interactions between the executives of the oligopolistic firms.
 Nonetheless, there are several obstacles to collusion.

 One common obstacle is differences in demand and cost.
-Firms that serve different geographic markets will have varying levels of demand, and, in many cases, they will also have different efficiencies, resulting in different production costs.
+Firms that serve different geographic markets will have varying levels of demand, and they may also have different efficiencies, resulting in different production costs.
 If economies of scale are steep for an industry, then smaller firms will aggressively compete on price to increase their market share, so that they can earn reasonable profits.
 In such cases, it will be difficult for the firms to agree on the price, because they will have different marginal cost curves.
 A good example is Saudi Arabia and Venezuela in the production of oil.
 Saudi Arabia is efficient in producing soil, whereas Venezuela, governed by an inept communist government, is highly inefficient, so it would be very difficult for Venezuela to accept a price that would be suitable for Saudi Arabia.
 Consequently, there is a great temptation for inefficient producers to cheat, and if they cheat, then price competition ensues.

 Another factor that increases cheating is recessions.
 During recessions, demand declines, which shifts the firm's marginal cost and demand curve to the left.
 Firms often respond by reducing prices so that they can better utilize their production capacity and to try to gain market share from the other firms.